meb-team/KRYPTON/README.md

 ## Install

 ### With Conda environment - **Preferred way**

+:warning: :warning: The Conda env seems broken...
+I have to fix it
+:warning: :warning:

 To fill the requirements linked to Python, a recipe for a **Conda environment** is present in the file `krypton/ressources/krypton_conda_env.yml`.